 Enjoy this tangy and creamy salmon with some steamed white rice or brown rice, and a side of veggies like roasted garlic butter Parmesan potatoes or a simple cucumber tomato salad.

 I also love pairing it with my east African chapati- the bread soaks up all that beautiful sauce so nicely!
-Another great idea is to serve it with a noodle dish like some simple Yakisoba noodles.
+Another great idea is to serve it with a noodle dish, such as simple Yakisoba noodles.

 Recipe FAQs